yuyuranium/ToC-Project-2021-re2nfa-bot/README.md

 ![](./img/re-parser-cfsm.png)

 The state machine is the core of [regular expression compiler](https://github.com/yuyuranium/ToC-Project-2021-re2nfa-bot/blob/main/lib/re-compiler.js).
-The parser is a implementation of **button-up** parser, which is capable of parse the input using a SLR(1) grammar.
-The [parser driver](https://github.com/yuyuranium/ToC-Project-2021-re2nfa-bot/blob/0d7d45ae109dc13acd538a439ca38cbbe9c99a46/lib/re-compiler.js#L181) is driven by the parse table derived by the CFSM and performs **shift-reduce** parsing on the input token string.
+The parser is a implementation of **button-up** parser, which is capable of parsing the input using a SLR(1) grammar.
+The [parser driver](https://github.com/yuyuranium/ToC-Project-2021-re2nfa-bot/blob/0d7d45ae109dc13acd538a439ca38cbbe9c99a46/lib/re-compiler.js#L181) is driven by the parse table derived by the CFSM and performs **shift-reduce** parsing on the input token stream.
 For more detailed information, please refer to [here](https://github.com/yuyuranium/ToC-Project-2021-re2nfa-bot/blob/main/lib/README.md).

 ## Deployment